A form of Very Special Episode

 .
 It turns out it's a curse word.
 The episode ends with them learning that they shouldn't use said word.

 - The Arthur episode "Bleep".
 DW hears a teen say an unknown curse word and begins using it.
 The Tibbles tell her it's a word that turns adults into zombies, thus shouldn't be used around them.
 The climax of the episode revolves around DW and her friend, Vicita, both getting in trouble for using the word.
 DW's parents tell her the words are inappropriate and essentially mean "I want to hurt your feelings".
-Considering the shows demographic are toddlers to early elementary schoolers, it caused a stir and thus is rarely be shown.
+Considering the shows demographic is young children and it's a Slice of Life edutainment show, it caused a stir and thus is rarely be shown.

 - Rugrats' "Word of the Day" has Angelica hearing a word said by a Depraved Kids' Show Host and thinking it's the "Word of the Day" on a TV show she's on.